basp/notes/optional.md

         }
     }

-And yeah I know, the type annotations are horrible but we'll have to live with them for now if we wanna be funky.
+And yeah I know, the type annotations are a bit funky but we'll have to live with them for now if we wanna be functional at times.

 Let's see what happens when we call this method with an invalid path:

     var res = ReadFile(@"frotz");
-    Console.WriteLine(res); // Option ???
+    Console.WriteLine(res); // No exception but option ???

 How do we get a value out of this thing?
 Well that's the beauty.
 You have to consider what you wanna do with it.
 That value is something important.